 Our goal is to consistently generate over $300,000 in passive income to raise a family in expensive San Francisco or Honolulu through the year 2040.
 The irony of a bear market is that all of us can actually more easily generate even more passive income!

-My favorite real estate investing platform is Fundrise, with over $3.2 billion in assets under management and over 400,000 active investors.
+My favorite real estate investing platform is Fundrise, with over $3.2 billion in assets under management and 350,000+ active investors.
 Fundrise predominantly invests in single-family and multi-family rental properties across the Sunbelt.
 The Sunbelt has lower valuations, higher cap rates, and strong demographic trends.
-I like owning a fund where I don’t have to focus on each investment.
+I like owning a fund where I don't have to focus on each investment.

 Saving early and often is no sacrifice at all.
 Instead, the biggest sacrifice is living a life on someone else’s terms due to a lack of funds.
 Keep building the best passive income investments so you can one day be free.